-The consolidated financial statements comprise the financial statements of the Group as at June 30, 2013.
+The consolidated financial statements comprise the financial statements of the Group as at December 31, 2013.
 Subsidiaries are fully consolidated.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
 All intra-group balances, transactions, unrealized gains and losses resulting from intra-group transactions are eliminated in full.
 Where the ownership of a subsidiary is less than 100%, and therefore a non-controlling interest exists, any losses of that subsidiary are attributed to the non-controlling interest even if that results in a deficit balance.

-Details of the company's subsidiaries as at June 30, 2013 are as follows:
+Details of the company's subsidiaries as at December 31, 2013 are as follows:

-Place of Name Incorporation Interest Operations DMI Diamonds South Africa (Pty) Ltd. South Africa 100% Active Jagersfontain Diamond Mining Company (Pty) Ltd. South Africa 100% Dormant DMI Minerals South Africa (Pty) Ltd. South Africa 70% Active So Ver Mine (Pty) Ltd. South Africa 85% Dormant
+Place of Name Incorporation Interest Operations DMI Diamonds South Africa (Pty) Ltd. South Africa 100% Active DMI Minerals South Africa (Pty) Ltd. South Africa 70% Active So Ver Mine (Pty) Ltd. South Africa 85% Dormant

-DMI Minerals South Africa (Pty) Ltd. is the only entity involved in the production of diamonds.
+DMI Minerals South Africa (Pty) Ltd. is the only entity involved in the incidental recovery of rough diamonds as a result of ongoing operations.
 DMI Diamonds South Africa (Pty) Ltd. was incorporated for the purpose of leasing mining and production equipment to DMI Minerals South Africa (Pty) Ltd. So Ver Mine (Pty) Ltd. was sold during fiscal 2010 and is awaiting satisfaction of certain sale covenant requirements (see Note 15).
-Jagersfontain Diamond Mining Company (Pty) Ltd. is a wholly owned dormant subsidiary.
+Jagersfontain Diamond Mining Company (Pty) Ltd. was a wholly owned dormant subsidiary which was dissolved during the quarter ended December 31, 2013.